 Like most people I know, I enjoyed celebrating Easter.
 But I had been considering it a distant second to Christmas.
 As I sat there, it bothered me that I enjoyed celebrating Jesus’ birth much more than His death and resurrection.

 At Christmas, there are presents and fun traditions, and it’s all about God sending the gift of His Son.
 But Easter — that’s about my sin and guilt, angry mobs, a brutal crucifixion, and then an empty tomb.

 If not for Christ’s willing death, I would still be dead in my sins.
 If not for His resurrection, I’d have no hope of eternal life.

-I want to focus on Jesus’ Passion during these days prior to Resurrection Day.
-Then when my mouth proclaims, “Alleluia, He is risen!” my heart will respond, “He is risen indeed!”
+I want to focus on Jesus’ passion during the time prior to Resurrection Day.
+Then, when my mouth proclaims, “Alleluia, He is risen!” my heart will respond, “He is risen indeed!”

 Do you easily get caught up with to-do lists or find yourself focusing on stuff rather than God or others around the holidays?
 Here are some helpful reminders.

 Taking time to meditate on the many names of Jesus can enrich your worship.

 Jesus, our Alpha and Omega, existed before Creation and will return to rule forever.
 He is the consistency for which our hearts long.

 ©1994-2020 Cru.
 All Rights Reserved.